Founding and Operation of International AI Doctoral Academy (AIDA)

 All 4-year terms synchronize with the one of the Management Board.

-Sender: AIDA Member of any type sending its own staff to attend AIDA Education and Training activities.
+Sender: AIDA member of any type sending Students or staff to attend AIDA Education and Training Activities.

-Management, dissemination, book-keeping and reporting of AIDA activities and resources.
-Management rules and procedures will be decided by AIDA GA and should be compatible with Coordinator own and/or national rules and procedures.
-It will primarily be performed by the Coordinator.
+It concerns management, dissemination, book-keeping and reporting of AIDA activities and resources.
+Management rules and procedures will be decided by AIDA GA or AIDA Management Board and should be compatible with Coordinator’s own and/or national legislation, rules and internal procedures.
+Management will primarily be performed as a funded project by the Coordinator, following Coordinator’s own rules and procedures.

-- Creation of a joint AI education curriculum, possibly initially consisting of 4 education strands (one per ICT project).
+- Creation of a joint AI education curriculum, possibly initially consisting of 4 education strands (one per ICT48 project).

-- Offer of graduate courses on AI by various AIDA members to MSc/PhD/Postdoc registrants, according to the rules and regulations of each AIDA member.
+- Offer of semester courses on AI by various AIDA Hosts to AIDA Students, according to the rules and regulations of each AIDA Host.

-- Offer of short courses, lecture series etc. on AI by various IADA members to MSc/PhD/Postdoc registrants.
+- Offer of short courses, lecture series, web lectures etc. on AI by various AIDA Hosts to AIDA Students, according to the rules and regulations of each AIDA Host.

 - Industry, research or academic secondments.